Rybelsus vs Ozempic: Pill vs Injection for Diabetes

 Overview

-Rybelsus and Ozempic both contain semaglutide from Novo Nordisk for type 2 diabetes, but their delivery methods create meaningful clinical differences.
-Ozempic is a once-weekly subcutaneous injection (0.25-2 mg) approved in 2017, while Rybelsus is a once-daily oral tablet (3-14 mg) approved in 2019.
-The oral form requires specific dosing conditions — taken on an empty stomach with no more than 4 oz of water, followed by a 30-minute fast — because oral semaglutide has significantly lower bioavailability than the injectable form.
+Rybelsus and Ozempic are two separate FDA-approved products that both contain semaglutide from Novo Nordisk for type 2 diabetes, differing in delivery method.
+Ozempic is a once-weekly subcutaneous injection (0.25–2 mg) approved in 2017, while Rybelsus is a once-daily oral tablet (3–14 mg) approved in 2019.
+The oral form requires specific dosing conditions — taken on an empty stomach with a small amount of water, followed by a 30-minute fast — because oral semaglutide has lower bioavailability than the injectable form.
+Weight Method does not dispense or prescribe either brand-name product; our program provides compounded semaglutide through licensed providers and U.S.-licensed pharmacies.
+Which option is appropriate for you is a decision made by a licensed provider based on your individual medical profile.

 Key Fact